davidstehle/limit-post-revisions/README.md

 Description
 -----------
-By default, WordPress saves 10 post revisions for every post!
+By default, WordPress saves up to 10 post revisions for every post!
 Overtime this can lead to unwanted bloat in your WordPress Database.
 Limit database bloat by limiting post revisions.

 Installation
 -----------